 In June 1953, at the age of 71, Clarence had prostate surgery at Mercy Hospital.
 He had "apparently been recovering nicely," said the Mt.
 Vernon News, "and was able to be out of bed yesterday when he died suddenly [on June 19] as a result of a blood clot."
 Clarence was laid to rest in Mound View.

-Grandson Samuel A. Clark (1914-1984) succeeded his father Clarence as owner/operator of Clarence Clark & Sons Housemovers and Riggers, involving three decades of work.
-He married Ruth Basnett (1914-2001) in 1936.
+Son Samuel A. Clark (1914-1984) was born in 1914.
+He succeeded his father Clarence as owner/operator of Clarence Clark & Sons Housemovers and Riggers, involving three decades of work.
+He married Ruth Basnett (1914-2001) on July 15, 1936.
+She was the daughter of W.R. and Elizabeth (Harlan) Basnett.
 They were members of the Gay Street Methodist Church, and he belonged to the Knox County Historical Society.
 Ruth belonged to the United Methodist Women and the CCL Mother's Club.
 They had one son and one daughter.

 ~ Son Amos Bartholomew "A.B."
 Clark ~

-Son A.B.
-Clark ( ? -1942) was a bus driver and is mentioned in Frederick N. Lorey's book, History of Knox County, Ohio, 1876-1976.
+As an adult, he was employed as a bus driver and is mentioned in Frederick N. Lorey's book, History of Knox County, Ohio, 1876-1976.
 The book states that in 1923, "a bus station was opened on Public Square in the quarters now occupied by the Knox County Auto Club, and at that time the location of the Chamber of Commerce office as well as of the Auto Club...
 A.B.
 Clark was for several years the local bus driver and agent."

 A.B. also served in World War I and as a corporal in World War II.